 Most providers have a love-hate relationship with their EHR system.
 Moments of frustration happen when the EHR doesn’t quite support a critical activity or work well enough with another system, forcing people to institutionalize workarounds.
 These “that’s just the way it’s done” activities — manual steps from people to EHR, EHR to EHR, and EHR to other systems — often can be done in a better way with RPA.

 In the success story, both of the highlighted applications close EHR gaps: one application of RPA automates data entry from point of care to EHR, and the other performs a check between the treatment center’s and a government payer’s EHR.

-After deploying automation, an organization effectively has two types of workers: people and “bots” (aka the deployed automations).
+After deploying automation, an organization effectively has two types of workers: people and “bots” (aka the deployed automation).
 When resources are deployed based on this division of labor, a virtuous circle occurs.
 Bots reduce the administrative burden while improving quality, freeing people to spend more time delivering care, which improves outcomes for everyone.
-Patients receive more focused care, employee morale improves, and the provider enjoys greater financial performance.
+Patients receive more focused care, employee morale improves, and the provider enjoys the greater financial performance.
 In the success story, the automated tasks are essential yet were clearly a drag on efficiency, morale, and the revenue cycle when these tasks were performed by people.

-The success story can be downloaded here.
+The RPA success story can be downloaded here.